-The District Municipality had during the year under review, experienced a change in political leadership which led to the review of key committees.
-In May 2023 review went through to Council for approval.
+The District Municipality had during the year under review, experienced change in political leadership which led to the review of key committees.
+The review went through to Council for approval.
 The following are key committees which their members were reviewed and are fully functional, execute their mandates and stable.